GoldenAkaza/Fullstack-Project1A/README.md

 ## Run Locally

 ### Setup Instructions
-npm install // Installs all project dependencies defined in the package.json file. npm start // Executes the "start" script defined in package.json (e.g., node server.js).
+<p>npm install // Installs all project dependencies defined in the package.json file.<br/>
+npm start // Executes the "start" script defined in package.json (e.g., node server.js).<br/>
-Open http://localhost:3000/ // Instructs the user where to access the application in their browser.
+Open http://localhost:3000/ // Instructs the user where to access the application in their browser<br/></p>

 ## Features
 - Create and list leads